rollthecloudinc/hedge/README.md

 # Initiatives

 * HEDGE: Rewriting the web for good.
-* Octostore: Repairing data storage for good.
+* Vigor: Restoring data storage health for good.

 ## HEDGE